MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

 ```

 If the concat condition is not of the same shape, it will be interpolated into the same shape with the image shape.
-Recall the steps in the Latent Diffusion forward step, the concat condition will be concated together with the input $z$ as the start of the diffusion model.
+Recall the steps in the Latent Diffusion forward step, the concat condition will be concatenated together with the input $z$ as the start of the diffusion model.

 #### Low resolution condition
 === "LatentUpscaleDiffusion"